Valorant Champions Tour: Valorant Masters

-The Valorant Masters is an annual Valorant international tournament organized by Riot Games in the middle of years since 2021.
-It is the second most important international Valorant tournament aside from the Valorant Champions - the world championship in a year.
-Teams must finish at top places of their regional league in this stage to qualify for this Masters, and performance in Masters events will earn teams more circuit points than their regional league for advance directly to Champions events or at least qualify for the Last Chance Qualifer.
+The Valorant Masters is a biannual Valorant international tournament organized by Riot Games in the middle of the year since 2021.
+Similar to the Mid-Season Invitational for League of Legends, it is the second most important international Valorant tournament after Champions.
+There are usually two Masters tournaments each year.
+Teams must place near the top of their regional league to qualify for Masters.

 Valorant Champions

 The Valorant Champions is the annual professional Valorant world championship tournament hosted by Riot Games and is the culmination of each VCT season.
-Teams compete for the world champion title of Valorant's e-sports.
+It includes spots with points earned throughout the year.
+Teams compete for the world champion title of Valorant esports.